khaors/geocompr/main.md

 ```

 A `RasterStack` is similar to a `RasterBrick` in the sense that it consists also of multiple layers.
-However, in contrast to `RasterBrick`, `RasterStack` allows to connect several raster objects stored in different files or multiply objects in memory.
+However, in contrast to `RasterBrick`, `RasterStack` allows you to connect several raster objects stored in different files or multiply objects in memory.
 More specifically, a `RasterStack` is a list of `RasterLayer` objects with the same extent and resolution.
 Hence, one way to create it is with the help of spatial objects already existing in R's global environment.
 And again, one can simply specify a path to a file stored on disk.